DCFApixels/DragonECS-ClassicThreads/README.md

 EcsThreadHandler _handler;
 public void Run(EcsPipeline pipeline)
 {
-    var group = _world.Where(out Aspect a);
+    // Getting the Aspect and entities for iteration. var group = _world.Where(out Aspect a);

     void Handler(ReadOnlySpan<int> entities)
     {
         foreach (var e in entities)
         {
+            // Computations in a separate thread.
             a.poses.Get(e).position += a.velocities.Read(e).value * _time.DeltaTime;
         }
     }

+    // Starts parallel iteration over entities,
-    group.IterateParallel(_handler ??= Handler, 1000);
+    // entities will be split into parts with a minimum size of 1000. group.IterateParallel(_handler ??= Handler, 1000);
 }
 ```
-> **NOTICE:** The smaller the minimum size of the group part when dividing, the more threads can be utilized.
+> The smaller the minimum size of the group part when dividing, the more threads can be utilized.
 In some situations, too many threads can negatively impact performance.

-> **NOTICE:** Inside the handler, creating/deleting entities, adding/removing components on entities is prohibited.
+> Inside the handler, creating/deleting entities, adding/removing components on entities is prohibited.
 Only modification of data within components is allowed.